gabrielesh/collectionbuilder-workshop/content/student_materials.md

 - This workshop mentions HTML in passing, but doesn't go into great detail.
 If you are interested in learning more about how HTML strutures web pages, consider exploring our asynchronous guide to HTML: [Learn Static HTML Module](https://github.com/learn-static/foundations-1-html).

 #### Week 3: Customizing your CollectionBuilder Project
+In the final session of the workshop you will learn how to edit the theme.yml (found in your repository's '_data/' directory) to customize the visualizations and home page of your project.
+In the second half of the workshop, we will explore how to customize the content included on the browse, map, data, and item pages of your site.

 - The Week 3 Student Guide, [Customizing your CollectionBuilder Project](https://github.com/learn-static/collectionbuilder-workshop/blob/main/customizing_project.md), offers step-by-step instructions for completing all of the activities covered by the first workshop.

 ##### Additional Resources for Week 3: